 Viognier wines are renowned for their unique floral nuances and are to be enjoyed relatively young.

 The sensory evaluation of wine, encompassing mouthfeel, aroma and colour as well as taste.

 The yield (the quantity of fruit you get from the vine) is fundamental to the final quality of a wine.

-Anything over 3kg of fruit per plant is unlikely to produce great wine, as the vine simply isn’t able to concentrate sufficient goodness into the fruit.
-Any quantity above this is usually made up by extra water in the grapes.
+Typically, anything over 3kg of fruit per plant is unlikely to produce great wine, as the vine simply isn’t able to concentrate sufficient goodness into the fruit.
 Any level of production below 1kg of grapes per vine is an indication of huge potential.

 There are a number of ways to prompt a vine to produce less fruit, including the removal of excess fruit before the grapes ripen (green harvesting).
 However, the best vineyards are those cultivated to keep yields naturally low, or those blessed with older vines, which naturally produce less fruit.